 Kubernetes native capabilities and resources in terms of storage, the

-operator gives users enough flexibility to choose the right storage for their
+operator gives you enough flexibility to choose the right storage for your

 workload requirements, based on what the underlying Kubernetes environment

 can offer.
 This implies choosing a particular storage class in

 a public cloud environment or fine-tuning the generated PVC through a

 PVC template in the CR's

 project can be used to benchmark both the storage and the database prior to